OneOverCosine/cloud_computing/README.md

 - Spinning up an EC2 instance (we use the Ireland DZ) - make sure it's Ubuntu 16.04
 - Choose free tier for t2.micro when selecting instance type
 - Naming convention for naming any service on AWS - `Eng84_myname_app`.
 For this example do `Eng84_katalyst_app`
 - Create a security group named `Eng84_katalyst_app_sg`.
-Details: SSH, TCP, 22, My IP
+Details: SSH, TCP, 22, IP
 - Review and launch

 ---
 Once inside the machine (in admin mode):
 - Run `apt-get update` and `apt-get upgrade`
 - Run `apt-get install ngnix` to install Nginx
+- To check that it has installed, run `systemctl status nginx`
+- Now you can use the public ip to access the default Nginx page!
+.
+.
+- `scp -ri [pem file] [file/folder] ubuntu@[ip]:[path]` For copying files from main os to vm
+- `git clone [repository]`

 ### DB server
 This one won't have a public IP.
 It will only be accessed through the `app` machine.

+### AMI - Amazon Machine Image
+Create a snapshot of a VM instance for use later.

+### Extras
+I am responsible for the security of the instances I create

 .
 .